 - The introduction of a travel plan to promote sustainable transport, which encourages the use of public transport, cycling and walking to college.
 This is enhanced by the provision of a cycle to work scheme and the planned electrical car purchase scheme.
 These measures reduce indirect admissions and contribute to better health. - The college's Health, Safety and Sustainability Committee, whose membership includes both staff and students regularly meet to review current sustainability practices and feed into the decision making process with new solutions to enhance sustainability. - We are enhancing campus biodiversity by integrating green spaces into its landscape.
-Plans include planting native tree species and creating areas that support wildlife, contributing to carbon sequestration and providing spaces for reflection and learning - Issues of sustainability are already well integrated in many curriculum areas. - The Launchpad, which is the college's careers and destinations hub held a Green Careers fair during 2023/24 and green careers will feature in future events. - Students are encouraged to engage with the sustainability inside and outside their courses.
-The student team that entered Net Zero Inspiring Skills Wales Competition in 2023/24 won the Bronze medal for their entry. - Extra-curricular activities such as the Earthwise club encourage students to get involved in sustainability. - The college will be developing an area of the grounds to grow and distribute edible crops.
+Plans include planting native tree species and creating areas that support wildlife, contributing to carbon sequestration and providing spaces for reflection and learning - Issues of sustainability are already well integrated in many curriculum areas. - Students are encouraged to engage with the sustainability inside and outside their courses.
+The student team that entered Net Zero Inspiring Skills Wales Competition in 2023/24 won the Bronze medal for their entry. - Extra-curricular activities such as the Environmental club encourage students to get involved in sustainability. - The college will be developing an area of the grounds to plant an orchard in conjunction with Coed Caerdydd.
 This is aligned with our Chaplaincy programme emphasising need to care for creation and our common home.